elsa-lab/training-noodles/README.md

 ![round_3](https://github.com/sc420/training-noodles/raw/master/images/round_3.png)

-In the third deployment round (See image above), Noodles continues to check CPU usage, upload the code and run the code because *Code 3* and *Code 4* have the same CPU usage requirements and the same commands as *Code 1* and *Code 2* (but different code to upload).
+In the third deployment round (See image above), *Code 3* and *Code 4* still need to be deployed.
+Noodles checks the CPU usage on all servers again.
+As *Server 1* has just become free now, Noodles can deploy *Code 3* and *Code 4* to *Server 1* and *Server 3* respectively.

 The deployment round would continue until all experiments are successfully deployed.
+As in this case, Noodles will try to download and process the experimental results of *Code 1*, *Code 3* and *Code 4* in later rounds.

 ## How Noodles Works